seb7887/react-performance/react-performance.md

 Throttling means delaying function execution.
 So instead of executing the event handler/function immediately, you’ll be adding a few milliseconds of delay when an event is triggered.
 This can be used when implementing infinite scrolling, for example.

-It can be implemented a number of ways.
+It can be implemented in a number of ways.
 You can throttle by the number of events triggered or by the delay event handler being executed.

 Unlike throttling, debouncing is a technique to prevent the event trigger from being fired too often.
-If you are using lodash, you can wrap the function you want to call in lodash’s debounce function.
+If you are using `lodash`, you can wrap the function you want to call in lodash’s debounce function.

 ## Optimizing Redux